f5devcentral/access-solutions/environment/ad_api.rst

 user accounts
 ---------------

-The user accounts API allows you to create, modify, and delete user accounts.
+The user accounts API allows you to interact with Active Directory user accounts.